sohamvsonar/Stock-Market-Price-Predictor/README.md

 ## 2. Requirements:

-- Python 3.6 or higher
+- Python 3.6 or higher.
 - Required Python packages can be installed using the following command:

   ```bash